-- Ask the doctor to teach you and your child how to use the inhaler if they prescribe one.
-Ask when to use it and when to refill it. - Make sure the inhaler has medicine.
-It may be out of medicine and just have propellant left, even if it still: - Puffs when you press it or shake it. - Feels like there is something inside. - Know how many puffs (doses) are in the inhaler. - Check the counter on the inhaler before each treatment. - If the inhaler does not have a counter, ask your child each day if they used any of the medicine. - Count the number of puffs used, and write it down.
-Keep a log each day. - Get a new inhaler when doses get low. - Check the inhaler expiration date.
-Replace it when needed. - If your child has used an MDI in the past, the spray may feel softer, warmer and taste different now.
+- Know how many puffs (doses) are in the inhaler. - Check the counter on the inhaler before each treatment. - If the inhaler does not have a counter, ask your child each day if he used any of the medicine. - Count the number of puffs used, and write it down.
+Keep a log each day. - Get a new inhaler when doses get low. - Check the inhaler expiration date, and replace it when needed. - If your child has used an MDI in the past, the spray may feel softer, warmer and taste different now.
 A new propellant that is safer for the environment may cause these changes.

-How should my child use an MDI with mouthpiece or mask?
+How to use an MDI with a mouthpiece and with a mask